-A laminar flow system is a vital concept in the control of particulate contamination.
+A laminar flow hood is a vital device in the control of particle contamination.
 Laminar airflow is defined as air moving at the same speed and in the same direction, with no or minimal cross-over of air streams (or “lamina”).
 By contrast, turbulent flow creates swirls and eddies that deposit particles on surfaces randomly and unpredictably.
 Most contamination-sensitive environments such as dust-free hoods require laminar flow because it predictably sweeps particles in a uniform direction, from the cleanest area under the hood (the filter face) to the exit area, which is generally the sash opening or vents along the back or bottom of the hood.
-This design ensures that the cleanest (and most germ-free) area will always be the upstream area closest to the filter face.
-Work is generally done in that clean zone, as far as possible from obstructions that create turbulence.
+The design ensures that the cleanest (and most germ-free) area will always be the upstream area closest to the filter face.
+This non-contaminating configuration applies to both horizontal and laminar flow hoods and is commonly used in the case of compounding sterile products, particularly in compliance with USP 797 and USP 800 standards.
+Work is generally done in the clean zone, as far as possible from obstructions that create turbulence.

-But which direction should the laminar flow move: vertically (downward from a filter positioned above the work surface) or horizontally (forward from a filter positioned behind the work surface)?
+But which direction is better: vertical airflow (downward from a filter positioned above the work surface) or horizontal airflow (forward from a filter positioned behind the work surface)?
 There are compelling reasons to choose either airflow system, depending on clearance requirements, process location, work surface design, and operator safety.

 Vertical laminar flow hoods are often chosen because they resemble, on a small scale, the design of a laminar flow cleanroom, in which fan/filter units are typically positioned in the ceiling.
 By directing the laminar flow downward, vertical laminar flow reinforces the effect of gravity and sweeps particles out of the enclosure, generally through a front access area.
 Micro-contaminants may not have substantial mass, but most particles do eventually settle on a work surface or the floor of a room, and vertical flow helps get them there faster.